TommyWabg/Switch2Connect/README.md

 * **Operating System:** Windows 10 (22H2 or above) or Windows 11.
     * *Note:* **Windows 11 is highly recommended** for the best experience.
 It supports a maximum Bluetooth LE polling rate of **70Hz**, while Windows 10 is limited to **20Hz** due to the lack of OS driver support for the BLE protocol.
 * **Bluetooth Hardware:** Bluetooth 5.0 or above is required for stable connectivity and low-latency performance.
+* **Optional ESP32-S3 N16R8 Development Board:** This app natively supports the ESP32-S3 N16R8 development board as a low-latency BLE bridge, which enables 144Hz polling rate.
+The application provides firmware installation, controller pairing via the SYNC button, and seamless reconnection for controllers previously bonded to the bridge.
 * **Driver:** [lurebat's WinUHid driver](https://github.com/lurebat/WinUHid) is required for virtual gamepad emulation (supporting Xbox, PS4, and PS5/DualSense emulation).
     * *Auto-Installation:* The app will automatically detect if the driver is missing on first launch and guide you through a one-click installation (requires administrator privileges).